pikasTech/pikadoc-en/docs/source/Demo 展示.md

 ````

-The same few lines of script to get.
+Again a few lines of script fixes it.

 ![](assets/132944185-0a01b1ba-8cf7-4f9f-9d73-fe9cbcd52f0b.png)

-This is the result of the output.
+This is the output result.

-The maximum RAM occupied by these demos is only **3.56K**, the 1K stack is also 4.56K, and the maximum Flash occupancy is 30.4K.
-Taking the 20K RAM and 64K Flash of STM32F103C8T6 as the standard, the RAM is only ** Using less than 25%**, Flash only uses less than 50%**, it is simply too many resources to know what to do.
+The maximum value of RAM occupied by these demos is only 3.56K, including the 1K stack is also 4.56K, the maximum Flash occupation is 30.4K, using the STM32F103C8T6's 20K RAM and 64K Flash as the standard, RAM is only used up less than 25%, Flash is only used up less than 50%, simply more resources do not know how to spend.
+This is a lot of resources.

-Also running Python, we can simply compare the common chip STM32F405RG of micropython and the chip STM32G070CB running PikaScript this time
+Also running Python, we can briefly compare the common chip STM32F405RG for micropython and the chip STM32G070CB for PikaScript.

 ## RAM resource comparison